Core-Quest/QuestRPCWinClient/ReadMe.md

 ## MacOS users!
-please use [MadMagic's client](https://github.com/madmagic007/Oculus-Quest-Presence), as this runs fine on MacOS as of now.
+I tried to, but I dont have a mac so please test for me. feel free to try [MadMagic's client](https://github.com/madmagic007/Oculus-Quest-Presence)

 ## Linux
-**Working on it!**
+Not supported as of now but **Working on it!**